Reptilians Anonymous

 On the limits of the power of refugee policy

+What is to be done about refugee policy?
 I guess "do what a normal country does" would be my preference.
-For a start, this means accepting that we're not omipotent and that as long as there's conflict and people fleeing persecution, they will attempt hazardous means of movement to obtain security.
+We have to accept that despite our wealth and effective government, that we're not omipotent.
+As long as there's conflict and people fleeing persecution, they will attempt hazardous means of movement to obtain security when that seems the best option.

 People walk across deserts, over mountain ranges, through jungles to escape war and persecution.
 They cram into the back of trucks, they sneak through border fences, they dodge corrupt and violent authorities in countries where they have no rights and often get beaten, extorted or deported.
 And yes, they attempt hazardous boat trips over open ocean.
 Australia is not a uniquely risky destination.
-I think we need to respect that one corollary of the right to asylum is the right to take risks to reach safety and that people have taken plenty of risks to even get near to Australia in order to attempt the trip.
+I think we need to respect that one corollary of the right to asylum is the right to take risks to reach safety and that people have taken plenty of risks to even get near to Australia in order to attempt the final marine trip.

 Wednesday, September 5, 2012